DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Introduction

-In recent years, explainable autonomous driving \citep{deruyttere2019talk2car,kim2019CVPR,atakishiyev2021explainable,jin2023adapt,malla2023drama} has garnered increasing interest due to its potential to demystify the black box.
-These studies develop large-scale datasets comprising autonomous vehicle data along with natural language pairs.
-Language models, such as BERT \citep{devlin2018bert} and GPT \citep{radford2018improving}, are trained on these datasets to generate natural language based on input from vehicle-mounted sensor data.
+In recent years, explainable autonomous driving \cite{deruyttere2019talk2car,kim2019CVPR,atakishiyev2021explainable,jin2023adapt,malla2023drama} has garnered increasing interest due to its potential to demystify the black box.
+These studies develop large-scale datasets comprising autonomous vehicle data along with language pairs.
+Language models, such as BERT \cite{devlin2018bert} and GPT \cite{radford2018improving}, are trained on these datasets to generate natural language based on input from vehicle-mounted sensor data.
 However, the capabilities of small language models are limited, causing most of these systems to produce rigid responses to predefined questions.
-When faced with new or unexpected inquiries, these methods struggle to deliver satisfactory results.
+In addition, small language models suffer from insufficient model capacity and present unsatisfactory question-answering performance.

-With the advent of large language models (LLMs), such as ChatGPT \citep{chatgpt2023} and LLaMA \citep{touvron2023llama}, end-to-end autonomous driving systems could benefit from improved explanations, given that LLMs possess extensive general knowledge about the world.
-Moreover, LLMs have the potential to directly generate low-level vehicle controls due to their inherent reasoning capabilities.
-To achieve this, LLMs need to comprehend videos and understand low-level vehicle controls.
-Multimodal LLMs have been attracting increasing interest from various research communities, such as computer vision \citep{li2022grounded,li2022blip}, embodied AI \citep{driess2023palm,liang2023code}, and biomedicine \citep{karabacak2023embracing,li2023llava}.
+With the advent of large language models (LLMs), such as ChatGPT \cite{chatgpt2023} and LLaMA \cite{touvron2023llama}, the interpretability of autonomous driving systems could benefit from improved text prediction, given that LLMs possess extensive general knowledge about the world.
+Moreover, LLMs have the potential to better analyze and generate low-level vehicle controls due to their inherent reasoning capabilities.
+To achieve this, LLMs are required to comprehend multimodal data, like images or videos.
+Multimodal LLMs have been attracting increasing interest from various research communities, such as computer vision \cite{li2022grounded,li2022blip}, embodied AI \cite{driess2023palm,liang2023code}, and biomedicine \cite{karabacak2023embracing,li2023llava}.
 These studies propose to project multimodal input from image, audio, video, control, and other spaces into the text domain, allowing LLMs to understand and process this multimodal data as text.
-To the best of our knowledge, no existing paper leverages LLMs for interpretable end-to-end autonomous driving purposes.
+To the best of our knowledge, no existing paper grounds LLMs for interpretable end-to-end autonomous driving purposes.